nirmala-ramakrishnan/usaco/week1/ReadMe.md

 This week we start with a problem that requires a solution performing Complete Search (or Brute Force).
 This means that you will need to consider all possible combinations of some variables to find the solution.

+---
-# 🐄 Farthest Pair of Points
+# 🐄 Problem 1: Farthest Pair of Points

 In this challenge, you're given `n` points on a 2D plane.
 Your task is to find the **pair of points that are farthest apart**, and print both their coordinates and the distance between them.